Chapter 9, Part C: Red Riding Hood, Red Riding Hood

 “Was she after information?”

-“Perhaps,” Elanore shook her head.
+“Perhaps,” Elanore nodded.
 “These are rumors, after all.
 And she was particularly interested in those with relationships to the west.
 She was looking for something else as well, but we don’t know what.
 Before she could be caught, she slipped away on a ship east.”

 “It is more than odd,” Mrs. Winchester narrowed her eyes.
 “What else, Elanore?”